alemart/speedy-vision/README.md

 ###### Returns

-The specified entry of the matrix.
+The requested entry of the matrix, or `undefined` if the entry is outside bounds.

 ###### Example